 Most other cells do not take up iodine, so the treatment is very safe.
 Very high doses can sometimes decrease the production of saliva (spit) or injure the colon or bone marrow.

 Hyperthyroidism occurs when your thyroid gland makes excess thyroid hormones.
 Radioiodine treats this condition by killing overactive thyroid cells and by shrinking an enlarged thyroid gland.
 This stops the thyroid gland from producing too much thyroid hormone.

 The nuclear medicine team will try to calculate a dose that leaves you with normal thyroid function.
 But, this calculation is not always completely accurate.
 As a result, the treatment can lead to hypothyroidism, which needs to be treated with thyroid hormone supplementation.

-Radioactive iodine treatment is also used in the treatment of some thyroid cancers after surgery has already removed the cancer and most of the thyroid.
+Radioactive iodine treatment is also used in the treatment of some thyroid cancers after surgery has already removed the cancer and most of the thyroid gland.
 The radioactive iodine kills any remaining thyroid cancer cells that might remain after surgery.
 You may receive this treatment 3 to 6 weeks after the surgery to remove your thyroid.
-It also can kill cancer cells that may have spread to other parts of the body.
+It also can kill cancer cells that may have spread to other parts of your body.

 Many thyroid experts now believe this treatment has been overused in some people with thyroid cancer because we now know that some people have a very low risk for cancer recurrence.
 Talk to your provider about the risks and benefits of this treatment for you.